-In accordance with the Banking Ordinance, a SIFI must establish a recovery plan that contains the measures that it would take in case of crisis and that would allow it to pursue its activities without requiring governmental funds.
+In accordance with the Banking Ordinance, a SIFI must establish a recovery plan that contains the measures that it would take in the case of a crisis and that would allow it to pursue its activities without requiring governmental funds.
 Responsibility for drafting and regularly updating the recovery plan rests with the executive board level of the SIFI and must be embedded in a viable corporate governance framework.
 The recovery plan, as well as any amendment of it, is subject to FINMA's approval.
 Provided that the legal requirements are met, FINMA approves the recovery plan and then elaborates a resolution plan on its own, based on the information provided by the SIFI.
 The resolution plan presents how, in concrete terms, a recovery measure or a SIFI liquidation could take place.
+FINMA evaluates the recovery and resolution plans of the SIFIs on a regular basis and issues a report at the beginning of each year in relation to the previous year.